Siege of Fort Pulaski: Defense in depth

 On Lee's transfer to Richmond, he detailed urgent defense construction, then he called on Lawton's "earnest and close attention" to the Federal's probable approach to the city.
 "It looks now as if he would take the Savannah River".
 Guns located in island batteries were to be removed to the mainland in and around Savannah's defensive lines.
 Obstructions in the river above the city were to be set by hands provided by upriver planters in the event of an envelopment by way of Fort McAllister.
 "Every effort must be made" to retard or prevent further progress of the enemy directly upriver on the Savannah River approaches.
 "If he attempts to advance by batteries on the marshes or islands, he must be driven back, if possible."
 Scouts were ordered out "so as to discover his first lodgment, when they can be broken up."
 An additional three-gun battery at MacKay's Point was not intended to stop federal gunboats in force, but with Tattnall's gunboat support, they could prevent Federal batteries from being built on Elba Island to threaten Old Fort Jackson.

 Savannah's existing Fort Jackson, about three miles downriver from the city, was supplemented with two additional batteries.
 Defenders built fire barges.
 Lee first placed a battery at Causton's Bluff commanding navigable estuaries leading to the Savannah River behind Fort Pulaski.
-Then he added another battery situated farther upriver on Elba Island, blocking all river approach to Savannah.
-The Union naval commander, Admiral Samuel F. Du Pont, conducted a reconnaissance of Lee's system of defense upriver.
-When the commanding military general, Gen. Thomas W. Sherman, insisted on forcing Lee's riverine batteries against Du Pont's recommendation, Thomas Sherman was transferred to the western theater and replaced by General David Hunter.
+Then he added another battery situated farther upriver on Elba Island, blocking all river approaches to Savannah.
+The Union naval commander, Flag Officer Samuel F. Du Pont, conducted a reconnaissance of Lee's system of defense upriver.
+When the commanding military general, Brigadier General Thomas W. Sherman, insisted on forcing Lee's riverine batteries against Du Pont's recommendation, Sherman was transferred to the western theater and replaced by Major General David Hunter.

 The Union fleet conducted explorations among the Atlantic inlets and coastal marshes by shallow draft ships, boats and monitors.
 But when they came up against earthworks such as Fort McAllister just south of Savannah, their efforts using bombardment alone were fruitless.
-The Federals would not advance on Savannah until General William T. Sherman's March from the interior in 1864.